 - Only One Name: Britva and Kamar.

-- Does This Remind You of Anything?, No Celebrities Were Harmed: His relationship with Phonetix seems very reminscient of that between Microsoft and Apple.
+- Does This Remind You of Anything?: His company's relationship with Phonetix seems very reminscient of that between Microsoft and Apple.

 - Evil Tower of Ominousness: The Spiro Needle, a very tall and thin Chicago office building that serves as his company's headquarters.

 - Faux Affably Evil: He cracks a lot of jokes and makes bets with his employees, but he also has ties with the mob and won't hesitate to kill a kid.

 - Idiot Ball: Unfortunately grabs it pretty hard during the climax of the book.
 For most of the story's he's careful and well-prepared, and Artemis is only able to match him by calling in help from his fairy allies with advanced technology and magical powers.
 He correctly guesses that Artemis' initial surrender is a ruse and is waiting inside when Artemis breaks into his vault.
 But when Artemis has been apparently "beaten for real" and unlocks the C-Cube, he's easily goaded into celebrating by driving over to the highly secure corporate headquarters of his rival tech giant in the middle of the night and personally breaking in to steal their research, confident that this is a great idea because the C-Cube can supposedly hack the electronic security systems and activate tanks of sleeping gas hidden in the vents as a security measure to disable the guards.
 Dumb because of the many ways such a plan could go wrong even if the C-Cube actually did those things, but more importantly, because he immediately trusts that the Cube is actually doing anything it claims to be doing once Artemis unlocks it.

 - Just for Pun: The name of his company, Fission Chips.

 - Lean and Mean: Described as being "thin as a javelin".